 What’s the scalability like?

-We’ve found that customers mostly prefer to go for the scale-up approach, since it allows them to consolidate multiple HANA instances in a smaller number of boxes.
+We’ve found that customers mostly prefer to go for the scale-up approach.
+To clarify, it allows them to consolidate multiple HANA instances in a smaller number of boxes.
 Scale-out will have a higher number of boxes and the performance also goes down significantly.

 How do Volta and IBM simplify management?

 You don’t want to have a farm of servers, or a farm of black boxes running SAP HANA modules only.
-You want to virtualize and consolidate environments.
+Rather, you want to virtualize and consolidate environments.
 You want to make sure that you can change the resources per the business needs.
-Running SAP HANA on IBM Power makes sure you’re not stuck with an infrastructure that can’t be changed, and Volta is in place to help you implement those changes.
+Running SAP HANA on IBM Power makes sure you’re not stuck with an infrastructure that can’t be changed.
+Volta is in place to help you implement those changes.